echronos/echronos/components/mpu-armv7m/docs.md

 It is obvious that since there is a limitation on the number of protection regions, this must place some limitation on the RTOS.
 Since the RTOS always needs protection regions active during task execution to indicate both:

-- The task stack *and*
+- The task stack
 - The system code section

 This leaves `8 - 2 = 6` regions for general-purpose use.
 In practice, this means that tasks may only have a maximum of *6* associated domains on this architecture.
-That is, any single task may only be granted access permissions to a maximum of *6* protection domains.
+That is, any single task may only be granted access permissions to a maximum of 6 protection domains.

 Active protection regions are changed at runtime depending on which task is currently scheduled, and which protection domains the task has access to.
 For example: